MarceloAron/Astroclimes/docs/source/setup.rst

 	list containing the file names of the spectroscopic observations to be analysed.

 	:guilabel:`instrument` =
 	string containing the instrument name.
 Current instruments supported are: CARMENES (NIRPS and ESPRESSO in prep.).
-For a guide on how to tailor Astroclimes to your specific instrument, check [INCLUDE REFERENCE HERE].

 	:guilabel:`R_instrument` =
 	resolution of the selected instrument.